Shopify/hydrogen/.changeset/mighty-lizards-whisper.md

 '@shopify/cli-hydrogen': patch
 ---

-Hide a non-actionable warning in Codegen about a deprecated module `punycode`.
+Hide a non-actionable warning about a deprecated Node.js module `punycode`.